Recommender systems based on graph embedding techniques: A comprehensive review

 In addition, it can be observed in Tab.~\ref{explicit_result} that FM outperforms all other models in recommendation accuracy on the three data sets.
-It seems that the rationale for modeling all interactions between variables behind FM helps uncover richer patterns hidden in sparse data for a more accurate recommendation, particularly on MovieLens 100K with the lowest data density.
-This observation encourages the research into models like FM that are based on small and sparse data sets but can achieve high recommendation accuracy.
-Sort of similar to few-shot learning \cite{wang2020generalizing, bendre2020learning}, it might be a potential direction of future breakthrough.
+It appears that the rationale for modeling all interactions between variables (\textit{i.e.}, feature intersection) behind FM helps uncover richer patterns hidden in sparse data for a more accurate recommendation, particularly on MovieLens 100K with the lowest data density.
+This observation encourages the research into models like FM that can base on small and sparse data sets to achieve high enough recommendation accuracy.
+Similar to few-shot learning \cite{wang2020generalizing, bendre2020learning}, FM and its variants might be a potential direction for the future breakthrough.